octobercms/docs/3.x/element/form/widget-recordfinder.md

 **comment** | places a descriptive comment below the field.
 **keyFrom** | the name of column to use in the relation used for key.
 Default: `id`.
 **nameFrom** | the column name to use in the relation used for displaying the name.
 Default: `name`.
 **descriptionFrom** | the column name to use in the relation used for displaying a description.
-Default: description.
+Default: `description`.
 **title** | text to display in the title section of the popup.
 **list** | a configuration array or reference to a list column definition file.
 **filter** | a reference to a filter scopes definition file, see [backend list filters](../../extend/lists/filters.md).